Papirosn

+Contrafact

+The song was originally a contrafact, and this practice continued in ghettos and camps during the Second World War.
+The melody of the song was first documented as an “unnamed melody” recorded in 1929 by Russian ethnomusicologist Moisei Beregovsky (track 25 of Historical Collection of Jewish Musical Folklore 1912-1947 Vol 6).
+It was also published in 1920 by Abe Schwartz as “Freilach #317”.
+It is nearly identical to the Bulgarian folksong Аз съм Гошо Хубавеца ("I am Gosho, the handsome one").
+Ethnomusicologist Gila Flam found out that two songs with different lyrics but the same melody were published by Nachum Shternheim in Prague during and after World War I, titled "Dos Redl" (The wheel) and "Di Parodye Zum Redl" (Parody on the wheel).

 "Papirosn" was later amended to mirror the tribulations of the Holocaust in the ghettos of Poland and Lithuania.
 The song was used as a base for many Holocaust songs in the Lodz and Vilna Ghettos, among others.
 Shmerke Kaczerginski found two alternate versions of the song, both of which share the tune of the original but have different stories: One version was written by Yankele Hershkowitz, a famous street singer from the Lodz Ghetto; it follows the story of the original song but tells a story about ration coupons in the Ghetto.
 The other version, written by Jewish poet Rikle Glezer, describes the Ponary massacre.
 An additional version from the Warsaw Ghetto makes a direct allusion to the original but the boy sells ghetto black bread instead of cigarettes.
 There have been other versions of the song, including non-Yiddish versions.